HunterCartier702/Ubuntu-Server-HomeLab/README.md

 ```
 <p align="center"><img alt="apache2" src="images/8Apache.png" height="auto" width="1000"></p>

-## <a name="ssd"></a>My Favorite Part.
-Installing an SSD
+## <a name="ssd"></a>My Favorite Part: SSD Install
-For this I bought a $20 256GB NVMe M.2 PCIe 2280 SSD all for the sole purpose of installing and partitioning the new drive.
-You gotta learn somehow..
+For this I bought a $20 256GB NVMe M.2 PCIe 2280 SSD all for the sole purpose of installing, partitioning, and formatting the new drive.
+You gotta learn somehow.

 <p align="center"><img alt="motherboard" src="images/9SSD.jpeg" height="auto" width="700"></p>